-(G) The Department’s Real Estate Analysis Division determines that the Development continues to be financially viable in accordance with the Department’s underwriting rules after taking into account any insurance proceeds related to the event.
+(G) The Department's Real Estate Analysis Division determines that the Development continues to be financially viable in accordance with the Department's underwriting rules after taking into account any insurance proceeds related to the event.

-§11.7.
-Tie Breaker Factors
+§11.7 Tie Breaker Factors

-.

 In the event there are Competitive HTC Applications that receive the same number of points in any given set-aside category, rural regional allocation or urban regional allocation, or rural or statewide collapse, the Department will utilize the factors in this section, in the order they are presented, to determine which Development will receive preference in consideration for an award.
 For the purposes of this section, all measurements will include ingress/egress requirements and any easements regardless of how they will be held.
 The tie breaker factors are not intended to specifically address a tie between equally underserved subregions in the rural or statewide collapse.